Profiles: Lena Ajamian

 Excerpts from the Life of a GGU Tax Intern

-Lena Ajamian is currently interning at a regional public accounting firm in the Bay Area, bringing strong accounting knowledge and skills to a tax season internship.
-Her thorough and entertaining internship log will give you a peek into the life of a tax intern:
+While a GGU student, Lena Ajamian interned at a regional public accounting firm in the Bay Area, bringing strong accounting knowledge and skills to a tax season internship.
+Her thorough and entertaining internship log will give you a peek into the life of a tax intern.

 I worked on four more extensions for partnerships and trusts today.
 It took me nearly an hour to complete each one (compared to 5 to 10 minutes for an experienced person).